 By mid-April the park grounds are covered, with flowers spreading across fields, into the woods and popping up in flower beds.

-And while the annual Daffodil festival is cancelled for 2021, the gardens are still lovely and open to the public.
+The annual Daffodil festival is one of the best things to do in CT in April.
+And even if you miss it, the gardens are still lovely and open to the public.

 Hollister House Garden, Washington